a-dubs/cribbage-core/docs/GameEvent_GameState_GameSnapshot.md

 **History Access:**
 - Use `getGameSnapshotHistory()` to retrieve the complete game history
 - Each snapshot includes both the game state and the event that created it
-- The history includes `WAITING_FOR_*` events, providing a complete record of when decisions were requested
+- The history includes all game actions (DEAL, DISCARD, PLAY_CARD, etc.) but not waiting states
+- Waiting states are tracked in `GameState.waitingForPlayers` array, not as separate events

 #### GameLoop.ts
 - Listens for `gameSnapshot` events from `CribbageGame`
 - Re-emits them to the server layer
-- Uses `requestDecision()` helper to record waiting events in `GameState` and `GameEvent` history
+- Uses `requestDecision()` helper to add waiting state to `GameState.waitingForPlayers` (no events recorded)
-- Integrates decision requests into the canonical game state via `recordWaitingEvent()`

 ```36:38:cribbage-core/src/gameplay/GameLoop.ts
     this.cribbageGame.on('gameSnapshot', (newGameSnapshot: GameSnapshot) => {